 Portions of the channel are considered to be in serious failure and these repairs are necessary to prevent further impact to the channel and surrounding trail system.
 On-site sourced wood is expected to be used for channel stability and the Flood Control District is committed to minimize impacts to the trees and vegetation in the area.

-The project contractor will be accessing this project from Vintage Preserve Parkway and the anticipated traffic control plan may result in impacts to traffic around the Vintage Preserve Parkway bridge over Pillot Gully for the duration of this project.
+The project contractor will access this project from Vintage Preserve Parkway and the anticipated traffic control plan may result in impacts to traffic around the Vintage Preserve Parkway bridge over Pillot Gully for the duration of this project.

 Once construction has been completed, a significant tree planting effort will accompany this project.
-At a public meeting in April 2019, the Flood Control District shared that the tree impacts would be minimal in the project area.
-However, in addition to the repair of the bottom of the natural channel, it is necessary to repair the eroded side slopes of the channel all the way up to the high bank, and additional space within the right-of-way was needed to implement the project resulting in a need to remove more trees.
+At a public meeting in April 2019, the Flood Control District shared that tree impacts would be minimal in the project area.
+However, in addition to the repair of the bottom of the natural channel, it became necessary to repair the eroded side slopes of the channel all the way up to the high bank, and additional space within the right-of-way was needed to implement the project, resulting in a need to remove more trees.
+Also, after rain events in 2020, a smaller area downstream of the original project area was found to have significant erosion and was added to the repair contract.

-While the Flood Control District is working to protect as many existing trees as possible, some additional tree loss during or after construction work completes is possible.
+While the Flood Control District is working to protect as many existing trees as possible, some additional tree loss during or after construction work is possible.
 The reforestation plan is currently being drafted and will be shared once completed.
-The Flood Control District will plant a mixture of native hardwood and pine trees along the channel with a density of up to 200 trees planted per acre.
+The Flood Control District will plant a mixture of native hardwood and pine trees along the channel with a density of up to 300 trees planted per acre.
 Additionally, larger trees up to 20 feet tall may be relocated to and planted along the high bank and trail areas in order to re-establish the forested canopy more quickly.
-The construction expected to be complete in summer 2020.
-Reforestation will follow construction, starting in the fall of 2020.
+Construction is expected to be complete in early 2021.
+Reforestation will follow construction and turf establishment.